Designated Airport Smoking Lounges Pose Indoor Air Quality Challenges.

 The most recent statistics report that the smoking rate in America is on the decline with only 15% of adults participating in the habit.
 (2) While that may be true, countless people still smoke.
 And with over 500 commercial service airports in our country – taking into consideration that the majority are smoke-free – (3) a lot of travelers mean a lot of smokers.

-But there are even more non-smokers who travel and as long as any airport that serves the commercial public continues to allow smoking, the vast majority of passengers, flight crews and airport workers – anyone who is in proximity to, cleans or works near a designated smoking area – including lounges, bars and restaurants – should be protected from second-hand smoke, particularly airport employees who are not merely passing through for the day.
+But there are even more non-smokers who travel and as long as an airport that serves the commercial public continues to allow smoking, the vast majority of passengers, flight crews and airport workers – anyone who is in proximity to, cleans or works near a designated smoking area – including lounges, bars, and restaurants – should be protected from second-hand smoke, particularly airport employees who are not merely passing through for the day.

 The aforementioned CDC report cautioned that separating smokers from the rest of the airport population isn’t enough to prevent exposure and that the only safe level of SHS is none at all.
 (4) And yet, many airports still allow smoking.
 For designated smoking rooms in these airports, industrial extraction methods are vitally important.
 Industrial extraction is the process in which harmful air contaminants are removed from the atmosphere for the protection of passengers and employees.
 This is critical for a safe and healthy airport environment.

 Consider the pollutants emitted from secondhand smoke.
 There are approximately 600 ingredients in cigarettes, creating more than 7,000 chemicals.
 Nearly 70 of those are proven carcinogens.
-Toxins such as arsenic, benzene, lead and toluene are present in various other consumer products; all which require warning labels to alert consumers to the possible risks.
+Toxins such as arsenic, benzene, lead, and toluene are present in various other consumer products; all of which require warning labels to alert consumers to the possible risks.
 Oddly enough, the same warning labels are not required for cigarettes.
 (3)

 Until there is full participation amongst commercial airports in terms of banning smoking entirely, indoor air cleaning measures are of the utmost importance; the public health implications demand it.